while42-org/while42-org.github.io/index.md

 {% include home/map.html %}

 We are organized by chapters.
-Each chapter represents a city and his members and has one or more managing directors (see on the right).
+Each chapter represents a city and his members and has one or more managers, organizers, catalysts (we call them **root**, see the list on the right).
 If you want to create a while42 chapter in your city, you can contact us at this email: d3JpdGUwQGdtYWlsLmNvbQ==